konnov/protocols-made-fun/_posts/2025-03-23-debug-as-code-generation.md

 **Date:** March 23, 2026

-This is an anecode about another useful application of Codex and Claude Code in the middle of a testing project.
+This is an anecdote about another useful application of Codex and Claude Code in the middle of a testing project.
 It is another example of using LLMs to make distributed systems easier to test and debug, instead of generating piles of slop.